 Clearly, this is the minority's best tactic, when gerrymandered "solid" districts and national division have rendered competitive politics a thing of the past.

-In the last section/installment I showed why politicians will probably be of no help in doing away with gerrymandering.
-This help should be unnecessary.
+In the last section I showed why politicians will probably be of no help in doing away with gerrymandering, but in fact, this help is unnecessary.
 The Age of Amateurs is coming, empowered by rising education and technology, no matter what anybody tries to do about it.
 This should also result in a shining new age of empowered citizenship.
-And if the professional castes decide to help fostering the trend, instead of resisting, they will be honored, as never before.
+And if the political castes decide to help fostering the trend, instead of resisting, they will be honored, as never before.

 Clearly, this is the minority's best tactic, when gerrymandered "solid" districts and national division have rendered competitive politics a thing of the past.